Duffless: Reception

 "Duffless" aired during February sweeps and finished 19th in the weekly ratings for the week of February 15–21, 1993, with a Nielsen rating of 15.2 and was viewed in 14.2 million homes.
 It was the highest-rated show from the Fox Network that week.
 Gary Russell and Gareth Roberts, called it "A superb episode with a sincere message.
 Homer is excellent throughout, but it is the cameos by Principal Skinner and Edna Krabappel that steal the show, especially the latter's reaction to Milhouse's Slinky."
 Nathan Rabin writes: "'Duffless' flirts with a truly downbeat ending ... it was awfully ballsy for an animated family sitcom in 1993 to make an entire episode around a lead character’s alcoholism and drunk-driving conviction[,] so the show can be forgiven for not being quite as uncompromising in its depiction of Homer’s alcoholism as it could be."

 Entertainment Weekly ranked the episode eleventh on their list of the top twenty-five The Simpsons episodes: "Not only does 'Duffless' tweak an unrelenting alcohol culture (a billboard flips between 'Friends Don’t Let Friends Drive Drunk' and 'It’s Always Time for Duff'), it deftly depicts poignant, if grudging, emotional growth for Homer: After bemoaning his newfound sobriety at a baseball stadium ('I never realized how boring this game is'), he forgoes a reward beer to bike into the sunset with Marge."
 Reviewing the season in 1993, Ken Tucker wrote that "the closest the series has ever come to offering a 'message' has been in a few episodes this season that mercilessly satirize the alcohol industry in the form of the profoundly cynical 'Duff' beer company...the show has Homer trying to give up Duff for a month, with great difficulty.
 The episode is hilarious, in part because it makes alcoholism seem like such an absurd horror, you have to laugh."

+Cultural References

+When Homer reminisces on his teenage drinking, he changes "When I was seventeen, it was a very good year" to "When I was seventeen, I drank some very good beer."
+He goes on, "I stayed up listening to Queen."

+Martin Prince builds a hot air balloon for the science fair; he dresses up as Phileas Fogg from Around the World in Eighty Days.

+Principle Skinner states: "every good scientists is half B. F. Skinner and half P. T. Barnum," in reference to their behaviourist experiments and hoaxes respectively.

+When a train passes in front of Homer, it makes a repeating "chug-a-lug" sound, in reference to the Roger Miller song which itself is about youthful drinking.

+When Homer and Marge ride into the sunset, they sing "Raindrops Keep Fallin' on My Head".

+When Homer leaves the bar, Moe says "You'll be back, and you, and you" then pointing at the viewer.
+This is a reference to the Government led social panic film "Reefer Madness".